 Yes, your website design is great and you have tons of web traffic.
 But we all know that not every visitor is a sure client.
 There are those who were simply attracted by your sparkling ads.
 Others may want to buy your product or get your service but have doubts if they will get their money’s worth.

-Without your knowledge, the problem may be your web content or articles.
+Without your knowledge, you have tons of useless web traffic and the problem might be your web content or articles.
 To understand more what I mean, here are some of my ideas on why your web visitors are not being converted into customers, along with my recommendations.

 Awesome Headlines vs Magnetic Headlines